donfour/nexpresso/README.md

-## Nexpress
+## Nexpresso

 An Express middleware that turns your file directories into API endpoints

 ### Getting started

-You first need to create a root directory (e.g. `/server`) for your nexpress files.
+You first need to create a root directory (e.g. `/server`) for your Nexpresso files.
 Then, as an example, to create `GET /some/route`, you create the file `/server/some/route/GET.js`.
 Inside `GET.js`, you have to export a handler function like so:

 ```js
 // Example 1